wunderlicht/gitonapfs/README.md

 Note: You cannot clone a repository directly into ./repos.
 Once the image is mounted some meta data of the image exist as a hidden directory.
 Hence ./repo isn't empty and git will complain.
 (There is a solution for it but for the sake of simplicity it is ignored here)

 ### Unmount/detach the Image
-Once your work is done, detach the image.
+Once your work is done, change directory into the parent directory of repos (mount point) and detach the image.
 ```
 hdiutil detach ./repos
 ```

 ### Problems
 I noticed that sometimes the image will not detach.
-Sometimes git leaves some files open for no obvious reason.
-You can find the files using
+Sometimes some files are left open for no obvious reason.
+You can find these files using
 ```
-lsof | grep repos
+lsof +D ./repos
 ```

 Sometimes you need to forcefully detach the image.